R6Stats/issues/.github/ISSUE_TEMPLATE/website-bug-report.md

 ---
 name: Website Bug Report
-about: Create a report to help us improve
+about: Help us improve our website with bug reports or suggestions

 ---